-|| HISTORIC CABIN ||
+HISTORIC CABIN

 Imagine yourself arriving in America in 1888 after traveling across the ocean from Germany.
 You and your wife cling to the few possessions you were able to bring with you and then set off in search of land to start a farm.
 That is just what William and Augusta Gutknecht did over 120 years ago.
 They found land near Black River Falls, Wisconsin, but had no house to live in.
 The solution was to take a shovel, dig an enormous hole for a basement and then gather limestone rocks to line the walls of the basement.
 Next, cut trees and square the logs for the walls of the house, build a barn, buy cows and start clearing land to plant your first crop.
 It must have been a grueling life!

-My family and I camped next to the cabin for about a week so that we could disassemble it and move it to our Christmas tree farm.
+We saw an ad in the Country Today newspaper for that very cabin and went to Black River Falls for it’s auction.
+After the auction we camped next to the cabin with only a week to disassemble and move it to our Christmas tree farm.
 We labeled the logs and hired a crane to place the logs on a trailer to transport them to their new home.

 He told us that when he was nine years old, his parents died from different illnesses.
 No one could take in their seven children, so the children were “farmed out” to various people and this man went to live with his grandfather, the one who built the cabin.